 This is one of my favourite sustainable gift ideas.
 It ticks all the boxes… We have lots of exciting things to look forward to as a family, we get to enjoy the experiences together, make memories and the children LOVE getting to do the things we normally say no to…It’s a win win.
 Win….;)

-6. Solid Soap Bars are Making a Comeback
+6. Solid Soap Bars Have Made a Comeback

 Yes it’s true.
 Soaps are in.
 They have enjoyed a bit of a revival recently and are now not only highly regarded for their natural ingredients and traditional (often handmade) manufacturing methods, but for their sustainability credentials too.
 There’s often little or no packaging with a soap bar so in choosing a solid product over one that comes in a bottle, you’re saving plastic.